Table of Contents

 Negotiating Contracts

 Negotiating contracts means talking with others to agree on the details of an agreement.
-In electricity brokerage, this happens between brokers, suppliers, or customers.
+In electricity brokerage, this happens between brokers and suppliers.
 Here are the essential parts:

-- Renewal and Exit Clauses: These define what happens when the contract ends, including any fees or how to leave the contract early.
+• Renewal and Exit Clauses define what happens when the contract ends, including any fees or how to leave the contract early.

 Good negotiation ensures everyone is happy with the agreement and knows what to expect.